 Some scammers falsely use Mega Millions name

 “You’ve won the lottery!”
 It’s something that many people want to hear.
 But sometimes those words come from scammers who are trying to steal your money.
 Some of those scammers have falsely identified themselves as being affiliated with Mega Millions.
-No representative of Mega Millions would ever call or e-mail anyone about winning a prize.
+No representative of Mega Millions would ever call, text, or e-mail anyone about winning a prize.

 Most recently, these scams use important-sounding names like “United States National Lottery,” “Mega Millions Mobile Lottery,” "USA UK Mega Millions Lottery," “Mega Millions Corporation” or “Mega Millions International Lottery” – these are all attempts to look legitimate in order to scam people out of their money.
 None of these so-called entities exist – again, Mega Millions is a game, not an organization.
 These scammers are fraudulently using our name and our logo.

 Some scammers may even claim to be prior Mega Millions jackpot winners who are sharing their prize money.

 These scams all have one thing in common: They try to trick you into sending them money or personal information by claiming that you have won a large lottery prize.
 They often target older people and have been known to wipe out victims’ retirement savings.

 If the person is fooled into thinking he or she has won a prize, the crooks usually try to get the person to wire money for “taxes” or “fees.”
 They may also try to get the victim to provide them with a bank account number, which they will then clean out.
 Another trick is to send the winner a bogus “check” and ask the winner to send money back to cover expenses.
 It is only after victims have sent their own money that they discover the check they received is counterfeit.

 Here are some tips that can prevent you from being scammed:

 * If someone says you have won a lottery that you have never played, be suspicious.
 You can’t win a legitimate lottery if you didn’t buy a ticket.